AquinasGames/website/README.md

 The `build.sh` script will automatically launch the website locally on port 8000.
 You can call Jekyll manually if you want to define any custom parameters such as ports.

+---

+External dependencies and tools include:

+- [Getform](https://getform.io/) for contact forms and dynamic communication between users and staff
+- [Google reCAPTCHA](https://www.google.com/recaptcha) for preventing spam on contact fields and forms